 Kicking off the Premier League weekend is a tasty Argentine-German dish being served up just after noontime in North London.
 It’s Tottenham and Liverpool.
 It’s two charismatic managers who often seem to give as much courteous thought to the neutral observer as fans of their own respective teams.
+This match will draw many people to White Hart Lane, meaning it will probably be difficult to find an available seat in the stadium, with two of the biggest teams in the league going head to head.
+However, you might be able to buy Hotspur tickets, have a look online to see if you can get your hands on some tickets for the Lane.
 This could turn out to be one hell of a matchup, which is why you might want to consider placing a bet on it.
 In order to get the best odds possible, you might want to make use of something like BookmakerAdvisor to compare a variety of different bookmakers.

 Tottenham gaffer Mauricio Pochettino is in the third year of his reign at the club, last season guiding them back to an elite level.
 With Tottenham now fully aware of their Champions League slate (being drawn into Group E alongside CSKA Moscow, Monaco, and Bayer Leverkusen) and sitting in seventh place back in the Premier League with a draw and a win to their names, they are due to host an ever inconsistent opponent.